Turbocharge your wedding edits with the help of AI

 Watch for areas the AI tool might have missed, like this section of the bride’s shoulder.
 Carol Harrold

 The upside is that the selection exists as a mask on the Curves layer.
 All I have to do is select the area using the Quick Selection tool and fill the area with white to make the adjustment appear there; I could also use the Brush tool to paint it in.
-So you may need to apply some -ups here and there.
+So you may need to apply some touch-ups here and there.

 Filling in that portion of the mask fixes the missed selection.